Bird Box (film): Bird Box challenge

+Sequel

-In July 2020, it was announced that a sequel is in development.
-In March 2021, it was revealed that the feature would be receiving a Spanish-language spin-off film from writers Alex and David Pastor as "the first of multiple local-language Bird Box spinoffs" set in the same universe.
+In July 2020, a sequel was announced as being in development.
+In March 2021, the film was set to be receiving a Spanish-language spin-off film from writers Álex and David Pastor as "the first of multiple local-language Bird Box spinoffs" set in the same universe.
+Bird Box: Barcelona was released on Netflix on July 14, 2023, with Mario Casas, Diego Calva, and Georgina Campbell in main roles.